maduhu/Setup-CDH-5.6.0-With-Cloudera-Manager-5.6.0-on-CentOS/README.md

 query_cache_type        = 1

-# Important: see Configuring the Databases and Setting max_connections
-max_connections         = 550
+//Important: see Configuring the Databases and Setting max_connections max_connections         = 550

-# Important: log-bin should be on a disk with enough free space
-# Enable binary logging.
-The server logs all statements that change data to the
-# binary log, which is used for backup and replication.
+//Important: log-bin should be on a disk with enough free space Enable binary logging.
+The server logs all statements that change data to the binary log, which is used for backup and replication. log-bin=/var/lib/mysql/logs/binary/mysql_binary_log
-log-bin=/var/lib/mysql/logs/binary/mysql_binary_log

-# For MySQL version 5.1.8 or later.
-Comment out binlog_format for older versions.
-binlog_format = mixed
-read_buffer_size = 2M
+//For MySQL version 5.1.8 or later.
+Comment out binlog_format for older versions. binlog_format = mixed read_buffer_size = 2M
 read_rnd_buffer_size = 16M